tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/README.md

 ### GitOps with ArgoCD

-For production environments, we use ArgoCD for GitOps-based continuous delivery:
+For production environments, I use ArgoCD for GitOps-based continuous delivery:

 1. Repository structure follows the GitOps pattern with environment-specific configurations
 2. ArgoCD syncs the Kubernetes cluster state with the declared configurations